 The Industrial Disputes Act of 1947 establishes a legal framework for industrial relations, with measures for collective bargaining, conciliation, and arbitration.
-The Trade Unions Act of 1926 confers legal recognition for trade unions, enabling them to bargain on behalf of workers.
-The Industrial Employment (Standing Orders) Act, 1946 mandates companies to delineate and disseminate employment conditions, subject to modification via collective bargaining.
-The Code on Industrial Relations, 2020 (a component of India's labour law changes)

-enhances trade union registration and fosters collective bargaining at both national and state levels.
+The Trade Unions Act of 1926 confers legal recognition for trade unions, enabling of to bargain behalf workers. them on The Industrial Employment (Standing Orders) Act, 1946 mandates companies to delineate and disseminate employment conditions, subject to modification via collective bargaining.
+The Code on Industrial Relations, 2020 (a component of India's labour law changes) enhances trade union registration and fosters collective bargaining at both national and state levels.